Shivaji: Death and succession

 The question of Shivaji's heir-apparent was complicated.
 In 1678, Shivaji confined his son Sambhaji to Panhala Fort for having an addiction to sensual pleasures or violating a Brahmin woman.
-Only to have the prince escape with his wife and defect to the Mughals where he fought against Shivaji in the Battle of Bhupalgarh.
+However, the prince escaped with his wife and defected to the Mughals where he fought against Shivaji in the Battle of Bhupalgarh.
 Upon returning home, unrepentant, he was again confined to Panhala Fort.

 In late March 1680, Shivaji fell ill with fever and dysentery, dying around 3–5 April 1680 at the age of 50, at Raigad Fort, on the eve of Hanuman Jayanti.
 The cause of Shivaji's death is disputed.
-British records states that Shivaji died of bloody flux, after being sick for 12 days.
+British records state Shivaji died of bloody flux, after being sick for 12 days.
 (Note: As for the cause of his death, the Bombay Council's letter dated 28 April 1680 says: "We have certain news that Shivaji Rajah is dead.
 It is now 23 days since he deceased, it is said of a bloody flux, being sick 12 days."
 A contemporaneous Portuguese document states that Shivaji died of anthrax.
 However, none of these sources provides sufficient details to draw a definite conclusion.
 The Sabhasad Chronicle states that the King died of fever, while some versions of the A.K.
 Chronicle state that he died of "navjvar" (possibly typhoid).)
 In a contemporary work in Portuguese, in the Biblioteca Nacional de Lisboa, the recorded cause of death of Shivaji is anthrax.
-However, Krishnaji Anant Sabhasad, author of Sabhasad Bakhar, a biography of Shivaji has mentioned fever as the cause of death.
+However, Krishnaji Anant Sabhasad, author of the Sabhasad Bakhar, a biography of Shivaji has mentioned fever as the cause of death.
 Putalabai, the childless eldest of the surviving wives of Shivaji committed sati by jumping into his funeral pyre.
 Another surviving spouse, Sakwarbai, was not allowed to follow suit because she had a young daughter.
 There were also allegations, though doubted by later scholars, that his second wife Soyarabai had poisoned him in order to put her 10-year-old son Rajaram on the throne.

 After Shivaji's death, Soyarabai made plans, with various ministers, to crown her son Rajaram rather than her stepson Sambhaji.
 On 21 April 1680, ten-year-old Rajaram was installed on the throne.
 However, Sambhaji took possession of Raigad Fort after killing the commander, and on 18 June acquired control of Raigad, and formally ascended the throne on 20 July.
 Rajaram, his mother Soyarabai and wife Janki Bai were imprisoned, and Soyrabai was executed on charges of conspiracy that October.